-911. Summary
+11. Summary

-- 9.143.1 The whistleblowing service provides staff with a confidential service to protect them from any harassment and victimisation when raising concerns within the Council.
-The service aims to work alongside existing procedures in place that promote ethics, honesty and the highest possible standards of openness and accountability. - 9.243.2 The Council does not tolerate any reprisal against an employee because he or she has raised a concern under this policy and will treat any such reprisal as a disciplinary matter which could lead to dismissal.
-This assurance is not extended to those who maliciously raise concern which they know to be false.
+- 11.1 The whistleblowing service provides staff with a confidential service to protect them from any harassment and victimisation when raising concerns within the Council.
+The service aims to work alongside existing procedures in place that promote ethics, honesty and the highest possible standards of openness and accountability. - 11.2 The Council does not tolerate any reprisal against an employee because he or she has raised a concern under this policy and will treat any such reprisal as a disciplinary matter which could lead to dismissal.
+This assurance is not extended to those who maliciously raise concerns which they know to be false.